A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Very Short Packets

+In this section we present a constant ratio deterministic approximation algorithm for very short packets for the case of $B=\Theta(c)$.
+This algorithm, which is key to achieving the results of the present paper, makes use of a new combinatorial lemma that we prove in the next subsection, stating, roughly speaking, that if packets from a given set of packets are allowed to stay put in buffers (i.e., use horizontal edges in the grid) only a limited number of time steps, $2d$ (where $d$ is the longest source-destination distance in the set of packets), then the optimal solution is decreased by only a bounded factor.
+We believe that this lemma may find additional applications in future work on routing and scheduling problems.

-\section{Bounding Path Lengths in the Grid}
+\subsection{Bounding Path Lengths in the Grid}

-An important tool in the development of approximation algorithms and online algorithms for the \maxpr\ and \maxgrid\ problems is the ability to bound the length of paths.
-In this section we prove that bounding the slack (i.e. number of horizontal edges along a path) by $n$ incurs only a bounded reduction in the throughput.
-Previous bounds hold only for fractional solutions~\cite{AZ}.
-We present the first bound for integral solutions.
+In this section we prove that bounding, from above, the number of horizontal edges along a path incurs only a small reduction in the throughput.
+Previously known bounds along these lines hold only for fractional solutions~\cite{AZ}, while we prove here such claim for integral schedules.
+Another similar variant is given by Kleinberg and Tardos~\cite{KT}, where virtual circuit routing over \emph{undirected} grids is studied.
+It is proven in~\cite{KT} that a restricted integral optimal routing is a constant approximation to the unrestricted one: routing requests have origins and destinations within a subgrid of $2d$ by $2d$, and the restriction on the paths is that the routing is done within its supergrid of $4d$ by $4d$.
+As we will see below our lemma holds w.r.t.~\emph{directed} graphs, that is, the lemma by~\cite{KT} does not handle our case.

-Let $R_d$ denote a set of packet requests $r_i$ such that $b_i-a_i \leq d$.
-Consider the paths in the space-time grid that are allocated to the accepted requests.
-We prove that restricting path lengths to $2d$ decreases both the optimal fractional and \emph{integral} throughput by a constant (if $B/c$ is constant).
+Let $R_d$ denote a set of packet requests $r_i$, $i \geq 1$, such that $b_i-a_i \leq d$ for any $i$.
+Consider the paths in the space-time grid that are allocated to the accepted requests in an optimal solution.
+We prove that restricting the path lengths to $2d$ decreases both the optimal fractional and the optimal \emph{integral} throughput only by a multiplicative factor of $O(c/B)$.
+We note that if $B=\Theta(c)$, then we are guaranteed an optimal solution which is only a constant fraction away from the unrestricted optimal solution.

 \subparagraph*{Notation.} For a single commodity acyclic flow $f_i$, let $\pmax(f_i)$ denote the diameter of the support of $f_i$ (i.e., length of longest path\footnote{Without loss of generality, we may assume that each single commodity flow $f_i$ is acyclic.}).
-For an MCF $F=\{f_i\}_{i\in I}$, let $\pmax(F) \triangleq \max_{i\in I} \pmax(f_i)$.
+For an MCF $F=\{f_i\}_{i\in I}$, where $I$ is the set of flows, let $\pmax(F) \triangleq \max_{i\in I} \pmax(f_i)$.
 Let $\optfrac(R)$ (respectively, $\optint(R)$) denote a maximum throughput fractional (resp., integral) MCF with respect to the set of requests $R$.
 Similarly, let $\optfrac(R\mid \pmax < d')$ (respectively, $\optint(R\mid \pmax<d')$) denote a maximum throughput fractional (resp., integral) MCF with respect to the set of requests $R$ subject to the additional constraint that the maximum path length is at most $d'$.
+See Appendix~\ref{append:MCF} for further MCF terminology.